Dharunnnw/nexus/README.md

 - `themix-oomix` (Used to create the non GTK4 themes.)
 - `network-manager-applet` (Used for tray and other nm things, probably installed with your OS by default.)
 - `eww` (Widgets)

-> ℹ️ In the guide I used EndeavorOS with Gnome as a basis and showed how to switch from gnome
-> to sway.
-In order to boot between swaygnome I decided to demonstrate the `ly` login
-> manager.

 - `ly` Login/Display manager that's used.